expo/expo/docs/versions/v13.0.0/guides/configuration.md

     On Android, this will determine the color of your app in the multitasker.
 Currently this is not used on iOS, but it may be used for other purposes in the future.
 6 character long hex color string, eg: `'#000000'`

 -   `icon`
     Local path or remote url to an image to use for your app's icon.
 We recommend that you use a 512x512 png file with transparency.
-This icon will appear on the home screen and within the Exponent app.
+This icon will appear on the home screen and within the Expo app.

 -   `notification`
     Configuration for remote (push) notifications.